hyperjumptech/monika/docs/src/pages/guides/probes.md

         password: password
 ```

-You can also use the `mysql` keyword for your Mysql database like this:
+You can also use the `mysql` keyword for your Mysql database like below.
+The `mariadb` and `mysql` probe types are interchagnable.

 ```yaml
 probes: